dlui220/bloginator9000/README.md

 #bloginator9000
 The greatest blog engine you will ever use.
 Want your voice heard?
-Sick of Facebook's complicated and cluttered interface?
-Is your grandma posting embarrassing comments for all your friends to see?
-Well we at blogginator9000 promise that we can solve about two-thirds of those problems!
 Try it now!
 You could be the 1 to push us OVER 9000!!!!!
 <hr>